wedeling/FabUQCampaign/Tutorial_ocean.md

 + The `FabUQCampaign` directory contains all files listed below.
 This directory is located at `<fab_home>/plugins/FabUQCampaign`, where `<fab_home>` is your FabSim3 home directory.

-+ `FabUQCampaign/FabUQCampaign.py`: contains the `run_UQ_sample` subroutine in which the job properties are specified, e.g. number of cores, memory, wall-time limit etc.

 + `FabUQCampaign/examples/ocean_2D/*`: an example script, applying EasyVVUQ to a 2D ocean model.
 See the Detailed Example section below.

 + `FabUQCampaign/templates/ocean`: contains the command-line instruction to draw a single EasyVVUQ sample of the ocean model.